Sangbaek/claspyth/README.md

 `cd claspyth`
 `make`

-Need to define the path for the pdf sets using env variable CLASPYTHIA_DECLIST to define the path to  directory containing the decay-list file pythdeclist-curr.dat
+Need to define the path for the pdf sets using env variable CLASPYTHIA_DECLIST to define the path (/ in the end needed) to  directory containing the decay-list file pythdeclist-curr.dat

 Need to create a tmp directory and define the path for the pdf sets using env variable CLASDIS_PDF to define the path to pdf directory